guyleonard/orthomcl_tools/README.md

 1. Collate all sequences from each ortholog group into separate FASTA files.
 2. Generate a Presence Absense Grid
   1. Is the taxa/genome represented in the ortholog group?
 0 or 1
+  2. Also generates a transposed grid in a phylip-like format.
-  2. Useful for Dollo Parsimony / ML analyses.
+  1. Useful for Dollo Parsimony / ML analyses.
 3. Generate Count (tally) Grid
   1. How many representations (genes) are present in each ortholog groups?
 0...n